mix-steam-app/example-project/README.md

 **Monetize With Low Fees**
 Monetize your modules or use Mix’s upcoming microtransactions system, powered by Steam.
 With Steam's 30% fee and Mix’s 5% platform fee, you keep 65% of your earnings.

-**Low Overhead**
+**Low Development Overhead**
 Creating modules is less resource-intensive than developing full games, allowing creators with limited resources to participate and start earning without a huge investment.

 **Leverage the Unity Editor**
 Take advantage of Unity Editor’s powerful tools to efficiently create, test, and refine your modules, speeding up development and ensuring quality.

+**Reuse Your Assets Across Projects**
+Easily create modules on Mix by reusing your Unity assets.
+With Mix's simple architecture, integration is quick.
+If Mix isn’t the right fit, your assets remain flexible for other platforms and projects.

 **Expand on Existing Ideas**
 Modify and build upon existing modules, introducing new features, refining mechanics, or adapting them to new contexts, unlocking endless creative possibilities.

-**Increased Product Lifespan through Dependency Modules**
+This process is made easier with dependency modules and modding tools like Harmony.

+**Increased Sales via Dependencies**
-Design dependency modules that maintain value across projects.
-With Mix's "Own to Use" model, players must own dependencies to access dependent mods, creating ongoing monetization.
-As your modules are integrated into more projects, they boost your reputation and provide lasting value.
+Design dependency modules that retain value across projects.
+With Mix's "Own to Use" model, players must own dependencies to access mods, creating ongoing monetization and boosting your reputation as your modules are used in more projects.

-**Flexibility**
-Create modules that can be used across various games or modpacks, expanding your reach, increasing utility, and offering reusability.

 **Early Market Advantage**
 By being an early creator on the platform, you have the opportunity to establish yourself and potentially become a leading figure in this growing ecosystem.

 ## Upcoming Features

-- **Sell modules** through Module Microtransactions, allowing creators to earn money, foster premium content, and gain financial support.
-Utilize Steam Inventory Service Items dynamically linked to Steam Workshop Items for a streamlined shopping experience, including automatic dependency purchasing and installation.
+- **Sell modules** through Module Microtransactions, enabling creators to earn money, promote premium content, and receive financial support.
+The system includes automatic purchasing and installation of dependencies for a seamless user experience.

 ## New Features (Dec 27)